 Does the work we do sound interesting to you?

 Training the scientists of the future is an important part of SERC’s mission.
-There are three ways in which you can be involved in the Fisheries Conservation Lab: internships, fellowships and volunteering/citizen science.
+There are three ways in which you can be involved in the Fisheries Conservation Lab: internships, fellowships, and volunteering / Participatory Science.
 Check out our projects page to see what sort of work we're involved in right now.
 If you are a motived individual, are excited about what we're doing, and want to be a part of it, visit the links below to find out how to get engaged.

 We seek creative, hardworking interns interested in pursuing careers in Fisheries Conservation or in Science Communication and Education.
 Internships are a great way for undergraduates, recent graduates and Masters students to get their hands deep into science (and the Chesapeake Bay!).
 We have 2-5 paid interns every summer and occasionally an intern in the spring or fall.
 As a science intern, you'll gain a wide variety of field and lab experience while also working on a specific independent project that relates to one of the projects our lab is currently involved in.
 As a communications and education intern, you’ll engage in science storytelling through videos, blog posts, web, social media, and curriculum development, while also assisting with field and laboratory research.
 Expect to work hard but have fun while spending time in the field and lab, managing data, analyzing data, and presenting your independent work to SERC’s research community.

 You can also work with our lab through the Chesapeake Research Consortium C-StREAM internships or the Chesapeake Conservation Corps, or other internship opportunities.
 Contact PI Matt Ogburn for more information about these opportunities.